 Overlooking Horseshoe Falls, Fallsview Resort also has a luxury hotel with a fitness centre, spa and convention space.

 Casino Niagara was the first casino in Niagara Falls.
 It has 1,300 slot machines and 40 gaming tables.
 Although only about half the size of Fallsview, patrons enjoy the many card games, promotions, and its three restaurants.

 White Water Walk

-The elevator descends 70 meters to the shore of the Niagara River.
-Leaving the exit tunnel, walk the quarter-mile boardwalk along the river’s edge.
+The elevator descends 70 metres to the shore of the Niagara River.
+From the exit tunnel, walk the 400-metre boardwalk along the river’s edge.

 Whirlpool Aero Car

-Due to the nature of the winding river below, the cable car actually crosses the Canada-USA border a total of four times.
+Due to the nature of the winding river, the cable car actually crosses the Canada-USA border a total of four times.
 Luckily no one needs to show a passport.

 One more interesting fact?
 It is believed that Niagara Falls was at this spot about 4,000 years ago.

 Visit the Niagara Falls History Museum.
 Learn about the area’s history, playing a significant role during the War of 1812.
 At the museum, there are several displays describing the war.
 Try on a replica soldier’s uniform and hold a heavy musket.